DL6DBN/BirdBox/README.md

 ## Case ##

-As the Box is (of course) located outside, and the Pi too, a weatherproofed case was needed.
-I found
+As the Box is (of course) located outside, and the Pi too, a weather-proofed case was needed.
+I found the

 - [BOPLA Euromas II ET-215 (120x80x57mm³)](https://www.reichelt.de/Kunststoffgehaeuse-BOPLA/BOPLA-ET-215/3/index.html?ACTION=3&LA=5700&ARTICLE=5729&GROUPID=7712&artnr=BOPLA+ET-215)

 To fit all components (Pi, wiring, WiFi and microphone connectors) into the case a quick (and dirty) hack was done, as you can see in the pictures.
-Thanks to an adapting plate the case suits well to the Pi.
+Thanks to an adapting plate (see below) the case suits well to the Pi.

 ![](Images4ReadMe/case-plate.jpg)